-We'll pay the child cover benefit amount if the insured child is diagnosed with any one of the insured trauma conditions listed in the table on the next page.
-Our insurance definition for each covered condition can be found in the section 'These definitions are specific to trauma cover', starting on page 99.
+We'll pay the child cover benefit amount if the insured child is diagnosed with any one of the insured trauma conditions listed in the 'Insured trauma conditions for the child trauma benefit' table.
+Our insurance definition for each covered condition can be found in the section 'These definitions are specific to trauma cover', starting on page 95.
 The definitions describe health events at a specified severity.
 We won't pay a benefit if the insured child's condition doesn't meet our specific definition.